'Lessons must be learned' - cyclists issue demands after death of city rider

 The Oxford Mail reported on Tuesday how 2,004 cyclists were injured in Oxford between 2005 and 2016 – highlighting difficulties in Botley Road, Abingdon Road, Woodstock Road and Banbury Road.

 Another cyclist killed on Oxford’s roads was remembered at the event.
-Rachel Baker, who was 30, was killed by a lorry on Botley Road, near the Oxford Station bridge, on May 11, 2000.
+Rachel Barker, who was 30, was killed by a lorry on Botley Road, near the Oxford Station bridge, on May 11, 2000.

 With 11,000 staff and students cycling daily, Oxford University’s sustainable transport manager Adam Bows said it was ‘really important’ that it was a safe city for people to ride around the city as he backed the charter.